 “I’m hoping he thinks I’m even now!”

-John Brunner couldn’t help but chuckle in Gasoline Alley at the Indianapolis Motor Speedway.
+John Brunner couldn’t help but chuckle in Gasoline Alley at the Indianapolis Motor Speedway on Saturday afternoon.
 It was all the Abel Motorsports team manager could do to hold back tears after RC Enerson qualified the No. 50 Chevrolet in 29th place for the 2023 Indianapolis 500.

 Brunner decided to manage the team’s 500 effort in January when he knew that Enerson was driving the car.
-By qualifying for the 500, Brunner believed that he had finally repaid a favor to Neil Enerson that he did several years ago for Brunner’s own son, Justin.
+By qualifying for the 500, Brunner believed that he had finally repaid a favor to Neil Enerson that he had done several years ago for Brunner’s own son, Justin.

 After the younger Brunner started on pole and finished third in his debut race, he connected with the elder Enerson to concoct a plan to take drivers from iRacing and put them in real racing cars.
 That plan put Justin in a car for the 2017 Lucas Oil Formula Car Race Series.